 marrakeshh - Fotolia

+You can also add a helper column.
 Helper columns simplify complex formulas or difficult operations.
-You can use helper columns to sort, perform lookups with multiple criteria or in conjunction with formulas that return values for rows that meet specific conditions.
+You can use helper columns to sort and perform lookups with multiple criteria or in conjunction with formulas that return values for rows that meet specific conditions.

 In this instance, the helper column is used to return the largest value.